 A friend reached out in response to a FB post:

-"Your post couldn't have come at a better time!
-I've always loved your birds so much and was thinking, last night believe it or not, about three dear friends from high school with whom I was supposed to be getting together this weekend.
-(Hating COVID)
+believe it or not, about three dear friends from high school with whom I was

 Thinking about something I could do to show them that even though we're apart, we're still together at heart, I wondered if you might consider a commission?
 A sort of four-in-one piece, where each piece stands on its own, but when they're together you can "assemble" them like a puzzle.
 I'd love to talk more about it with you.